SLC

 Extraneous Load

 Unnecessary cognitive burden from poor instructional design.
-This should be minimized or eliminated.
+Should be minimized or eliminated.

 • Confusing presentations